 In turn, she will learn how to provide neurological care in a resource-limited setting, and how to diagnose and treat common neurological infections in Zambia that are rare in the US, including tuberculous meningitis, cryptococcal meningitis, neurocysticercosis, typical and atypical presentations of HIV and related opportunistic infections.

 Creating sustainable neurological research and education programs

 Dr. Mazumder’s travel scholarship will take him to the regional healthcare center at Gulu University in northern Uganda.
 His project seeks to further characterize the neurophysiology of Nodding Syndrome (NS), an emerging epileptic encephalopathy that is endemic to eastern sub-Saharan Africa and to build a foundation on which to improve neurological care in the region.
 Dr. Mazumder will leverage the existing research collaboration between the Department of Neurology at the University of California, Los Angeles (UCLA) and Gulu University to further build a sustainable neurological research and education program.

-He will be mentored on site by Dr. David Kitara Lagoro, a physician-scientist with expertise in diagnosis and management of NS.
-He will also collaborate with local mentors Dr. Jerome Engel, Jr and Dr. Dawn Eliashiv of UCLA and Dr. Peter Spencer of Oregon Health & Science University.
+He will be mentored on-site by Dr. David Kitara Lagoro, a physician-scientist with expertise in the diagnosis and management of NS.
+He will also collaborate with local mentors Dr. Jerome Engel, Jr, and Dr. Dawn Eliashiv of UCLA and Dr. Peter Spencer of Oregon Health & Science University.

 A window of opportunity

 This project’s primary focus on NS will provide a window of opportunity to address part of a vast medical and social problem that arises from a lack of access to neurological care in the resource-constrained parts of the world.